-When use on your feet in a pail of warm water, the solution will simply rid your feet of all the horribly smelling bacteria that has been sticking around.
+When using on your feet in a pail of warm water, the solution will simply rid your feet of all the horribly smelling bacteria that have been sticking around.

-Better yet, the astringent property of the alum powder will close up the pores making sure that no further oder generating bacteria get back into the pores and start emanating that horrible smell.
+Better yet, the astringent property of the alum powder will close up the pores making sure that no further odor generating bacteria get back into the pores and start emanating that horrible smell.